fer77/OSSU-CS-Curriculum/learn-you-haskell/notes.md

 [1,2,3,4,3]
 ```

 **type annotations** are a way of explicitly saying what the type of an expression should be.
-Done by adding `::` at the end of the an expression and specifying a type:
+Done by adding `::` at the end of an expression and specifying a type:

 ```
 ghci> read "5" :: Int